Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 Simplifies access control by letting you apply access control statements to groups of network objects, such as protocol, services, hosts, and networks.

 Open Shortest Path First.
 OSPF is a routing protocol for IP networks.
 OSPF is a routing protocol widely deployed in large networks because of its efficient use of network bandwidth and its rapid convergence after changes in topology.
-The ASA supports OSPF.
+The adaptive security appliance supports OSPF.

 Organizational Unit.
 An X.500 directory attribute.